-Do not take into account on this line the NOL carryback from the 2000 tax year or any later tax year.
-However, do take into account NOLs that occurred in tax years before 2000 and are otherwise allowable as carrybacks or
+Do not take into account on this line any NOL carryback from 2005 or latér.
+However, do take into account NOLs that occurred in tax years before 2005 and are otherwise allowable as carrybacks or carryovers.

-Note: If your taxable income is shown as zero on your tax return (or as previously adjusted) for any carryback year, refigure it without limiting the result to zero, and enter it on line 2 as a negative number.
+Note.
+If your taxable income is shown as zero on your tax return (or as previously adjusted) for any carryback year, refigure it without limiting the result to zero, and enter it on line 2 as a negative number.